Tutorials, NYU, May 29, 2014

 Registration: please register here if you wish to attend.
 Registration is free (but we need to have an estimate of the number of people who will attend).

-Venue: All talks will occur at New York University; the workshop room is yet to be announced.
+Venue: All talks will occur at New York University in 5 Washington Place, Room 101.
 Further information on the venue can be found here.

 ASL interpreting will be provided for all talks.